dibdas/todo_app/README.md

 1. `Run git clone git@github.com:dibdas/todo_app.git to download or you can download using HTTPS by running git clone https://github.com/dibdas/library.git in the terminal`
 2. `cd todo_app`
-3. `Install dependencies by typing npm install`
+3. Install dependencies by typing `npm install`
-4. Open your browser
+5. Open your browser
-5. Open library/index.html
+6. Navigate into the `dist` directory and open `index.html`

 ## Authors